Denihan Hospitality Group: History

 In 1927, Irish immigrant Benjamin Denihan, who had arrived in the United States several years earlier, opened a dry cleaning storefront in Manhattan.
 In just over a decade, the business had become one of the largest and most exclusive dry cleaners in New York.
-Ownership eventually passed to Denihan's son, Benjamin J. 'Bud' Denihan, Jr.
+Ownership eventually passed to Denihan's son, Benjamin J. 'Bud' Denihan Jr.

 During World War II, as the Denihan men were sent off to fight, the women in the family took over the business and were able to keep it afloat by obtaining contracts for cleaning military uniforms.

 In the 1950s, Bud Denihan made his first venture into the real estate market, acquiring several residential apartment buildings in New York.
-A few of his children, including Patrick and Brooke, began working in the new business.
+A few of his children, including Patrick, Brooke, Donald, Laurence, and Maureen began working in the new business.

 In 1963, the family's first hotel, Lyden Gardens, opened on the site of their former dry cleaning plant on the Upper East Side of Manhattan.
 The innovative property debuted as the first-ever all-suite hotel.
 Today, it is the Affinia Gardens Hotel.

 Over the next two decades, the company, initially operating under the name Manhattan East Apartment Hotels before becoming Manhattan East Suite Hotels, built up its portfolio under Bud's leadership.
 Upon his death in 1986, ownership passed to six family members: four of Bud's children, a son-in-law, and a nephew.

 In 1997, the Denihans acquired the Beverly Hotel on 50th Street and Lexington Avenue in New York.
 Two years later, after a massive renovation, it reopened as The Benjamin.
 Named for the company's founder, The Benjamin was Manhattan East Suite Hotels' first luxury independent hotel as well as New York's first eco-friendly property.

 In 2003, Manhattan East Suite Hotels rebranded as Affinia Hospitality Group.
 The name is derived from the word 'affinity.'
 Five of the company's nine New York properties were then rebranded as Affinia Hotels.
 They are Affinia Dumont, Affinia 50, Affinia Manhattan, Affinia Shelburne, and Affinia Gardens.

 Three years later, in 2006, the six owners and managing directors decided to sell the business.
 Bud Denihan's two eldest children, Benjamin 'Patrick' Denihan and Brooke Denihan Barrett, purchased the management company and its core assets in Manhattan, which consisted of the five Affinia properties and The Benjamin, thus becoming the sole owners and co-CEOs.
 Later that year, they launched a $532 million recapitalization program to expand their portfolio while diversifying their customer offerings.
 They also gave the company its current moniker, Denihan Hospitality Group.